 To read the full research article:

 More information on ALL:

 - If you know children with leukaemia and want to support them, here are some helpful gifts for kids having chemotherapy.

 Dr Luisa Robbez-Masson was awarded a PhD from Barts Cancer Institute (Queen Mary University) for studying non-coding polymorphisms in the human FGFR2 gene and their association with breast cancer risk.
-She currently works as the Science Editor for Cancer Care Parcel.

 Subscribe to our monthly newsletter

 We strongly advise you to talk with a health care professional about specific medical conditions and treatments.
 The information on our site is meant to be helpful and educational but is not a substitute for medical advice.